bozensel/node_upgrade/README.md

 The program checks the each step of the Nokia node release upgrade progress and warns/informs the user with relevant informations.

-The Python library Netmiko is used to send command to device.
+The Python library Netmiko is used to send command to the device.

 Sample Outputs when program is running: